 Your Guide to the EPA’s Clean Heavy-Duty Vehicles Grant Program

-The EPA’s Clean Heavy-Duty Vehicles Grant Program (CHDV) is Now Open!
+Learn More About the EPA’s Clean Heavy-Duty Vehicles Grant Program (CHDV)

 The EPA opened the Clean Heavy-Duty Vehicles Grant Program (CHDV) on April 24th, 2024.
 The Clean Heavy Duty program is part of the bipartisan Inflation Reduction Act passed in 2022.
 The CHDV Program is a $932 million competitive grant program that provides school districts, municipalities, states, and tribes incentives for Class 6 and Class 7 zero-emission vehicles, including electric school buses (ESBs).
 Other Class 6 and Class 7 vehicles include (but are not limited to) refuse haulers, dump trucks, delivery trucks, utility trucks, bucket trucks, transit buses, and more.